denukernel/Randm64/README.md

 ### Prerequisites
 - [.NET 8.0 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
-- A Super Mario 64 Decompilation project folder (like sm64, pc-port, coop).
+- A Super Mario 64 Decompilation project folder (like sm64, pc-port, coop). **Note**: The target repository must have been compiled/built at least once prior to opening the level editor.
+This ensures all compressed texture assets (such as MIO0 segments) are generated and available for extraction by the editor's renderer.

 ### Build and Run
 1. Open the solution file `Randm64.csproj` in Visual Studio.